Las Vegas Trial Lawyer – Jordan A. Eglet

 In 2017, Jordan externed for the Honorable Judge Bare, where she observed court proceedings, attended settlement conferences, conducted legal research, drafted bench memorandums and court orders on various tort actions.
 In 2020, she externed at the Clark County Public Defender’s Office, where she worked alongside licensed public defenders defending the criminally accused.

-Jordan is licensed to practice law in Nevada.
-She is a member of the Nevada Justice Association and the Clark County Bar Association.
+Jordan is licensed to practice law in Nevada and is a member of the Nevada Justice Association and the Clark County Bar Association.
+In 2023, Jordan was named a Nevada Top 40 Under 40 Civil Plaintiff Trial Lawyer by The National Trial Lawyers and a 2023 Rising Star by Mountain States Super Lawyers.

 When she’s not practicing law, Jordan enjoys traveling, listening to audiobooks, and spending time with her four dogs, Maple, Riley, Onyx, and Buckeye.